wp-plugins/simple-al-slider/readme.txt

 5. How can i made buttons?
 You can made it through creating text element with apropriate classes or in template element.

+6. How can i add pick color library?
+In cfg.php file set $jquery_minicolors to true.

+7. How can i change a form of slides?
+Upload mask file into "templates/front_masks" and apply it in the slider project.

 == Screenshots ==